bitcoin/bips/bip-0139/field-registry.md

 - `wtxid`: Optional string containing the witness transaction id (hex).
 Segwit only.
 - `hex`: Optional string containing the raw transaction (hex).
-- `time`: Optional integer representing the best-known transaction time in unix seconds.
+- `time`: Optional timestamp of the best-known transaction time.
 Block time when confirmed, otherwise first-seen time.
-- `time_received`: Optional integer representing when the exporting wallet first observed the transaction, in unix seconds.
+- `time_received`: Optional timestamp of when the exporting wallet first observed the transaction.
 MAY be earlier than `time`.
 - `blockhash`: Optional string containing the confirming block hash (hex).
 - `blockheight`: Optional integer containing the confirming block height.
 - `blockindex`: Optional integer containing the position of the transaction in the